 Consider this scenario for a moment.
 Your SEO efforts mean website traffic is up.
-Your articles and web pages rank well, your firm appears prominently in results, and people click on your links to get information… then they wait.
+Your articles and web pages rank well, your law firm appears prominently in results, and people click on your links to get information… then they wait.

 According to a recent audit, 40% of people abandon a website that takes more than three seconds to load.
 Sounds like just another statistic, until we put it into context.
 Those traffic numbers you monitor faithfully?
 What if 40% of those people leave your site disappointed due to poor website performance?

 To be clear, positive user experience goes beyond speed.
 It includes providing clear messaging, simple navigation, and an easy way to take action.
-Visitors need to find answers to their questions, uncover information about your firm, and see at a glance how to best contact you to move forward.
+Visitors need to find answers to their questions, uncover information about your law firm, and see at a glance how to best contact you to move forward.